 If that’s so, how come in the matters concerning sex, human males are being widely attributed with a more aggressive and imposing role, a remarkable deviation from other forms of life?
 In search of an answer, I started observing the male lifestyle closely, especially those aspects that are unique for males.
 The answer I found, happen to be quite an intuitive one too.
 Our bodies are so constituted as to put the benefits of multitasking to full use.
 We use each and every part of our physique for more than one function.
 For example, the same organ is used for speaking and for tasting, and so for smiling and for biting, or so for looking and for crying.

-As an unintended consequence of this, so far as man is concerned, whenever he does relieve himself, especially when the male anatomy requires him to be in physical contact with the necessary implement throughout the act, the possibility of him being strongly reminded of the other ‘task’ of this implement, exists.
-This repeats many a time in a day, that too in an ambience of comparative seclusion and privacy.
+As an unintended consequence of this, so far as man is concerned, whenever he does relieve himself, the male anatomy requires him to be in physical contact with the necessary implement throughout the act.
+Along with this, the possibility of him being strongly reminded of the other ‘task’ of this implement, exists.
+Which repeats many a time in a day, that too in an ambience of comparative seclusion and privacy.
 The stage is set for arousing images to appear with exciting thoughts.
 As there is no evidence to suggest that the male sex is gifted with any additional share of willpower to counter this, a rather violent and excited disposition could be the result.
 Those inclined to meaningful vocations of life, like arts, crafts, science, or philosophy, generally vent this as increased productivity (This we reward as long as it is on matters other than sex, while reproaching heavily, if it happens to be connected with sex!), and others, especially those on the fringes of camaraderie, vent this in ill treating women.
 This, I think, is how aggression came to be associated with men in general.

 Check where you stand